VedantKalbag/MusicHackDay2024/README.md

 ### Process Flow
 1. User inputs a multi-instrumental mp3 file with vocal lead (w/o vocals is ok too)
 2. They also enter a text prompt describing their track
-3. The prompt and audio file is fed to Facebook's musicGen to generate a 15sec multi-instument song
+3. The prompt and audio file is fed to Facebook's MusicGen to generate a 15sec multi-instument song
 4. The audio file is also fed to Cyanite AI to populate similarity matches.
 Top 3 matches are sent back to the UI
 5. 3